-Meet the ambitious, 22-year-old politico from Georgetown who’s running for City Council — in Coney Island!
+Meet the ambitious, 22-year-old politico from Georgetown, Brooklyn who’s running for City Council — in Coney Island!

 Young gun out-of-towner Steven Patzer wants Coney Islanders to know he’s their man for Council, proclaiming concrete solutions to the communities issues and boasting “10 years” leadership experience — starting at 12 years old!